itstructure/laravel-media-file-uploader/README.md

 - It is very important to add method `booted()` with behaviour instances.

-- It is very important to set **behavior attributes**!
+- It is very important to set `getBehaviorAttributes()` with attributes list, which are used in a blade form for **FileSetter**!

 See deeper in to core and imagine how it works :-)

 Go next...

-It is very important to use MFU partials correctly in your application blade forms!
+It is very important to use MFU blade partials correctly in your application blade forms!

-Short cut example for the blade form:
+Short cut example for the blade form with using

+`uploader::partials.thumbnail`,

+`uploader::partials.new-mediafiles`,

+`uploader::partials.existing-mediafiles`,

+`uploader::partials.albums-form-list`:

 ```blade
 <form action="{{ route('admin_product_store') }}" method="post">